 - Make personalized horseshoes: cut them from cardstock and let kids decorate them with stickers, glitter and foam letters with which to spell their names

 - Make horse crafts

-With a horse-shaped cookie cutter, you can make fun, Kentucky Derby-themed food out of kid-friendly menu item such as sandwiches, brownies, marshmallow cereal treats and even personal pizzas.
+With a horse-shaped cookie cutter, you can make fun, Kentucky Derby-themed food out of kid-friendly menu items such as sandwiches, brownies, marshmallow cereal treats, and even personal pizzas.

 Mint juleps are the drink associated with the Kentucky Derby, but for a kids’ party, you could instead serve something like mint milkshakes or mint-infused lemonade.

 - You can pick up trophy cups at the party supply or dollar store, fill them with treats and send each party guest home with a winning keepsake

 - Horse coloring books